Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Reflections on motive power of heat

-In our previous paper,\cite{KT24JCP1} we presented system--specific thermodynamic laws based on open quantum dynamics theory.
+In our previous paper,\cite{KT24JCP1} we presented system-specific thermodynamic laws described as a system-bath model on the basis of open quantum dynamics theory.
 Here, we develop the same laws by introducing several thermodynamic ``statements'' without going into the details of the system, as in traditional thermodynamic theory.
-By doing so, we clarify the distinctive features of thermodynamic theory that allow it to treat systems in non--equilibrium regimes.
+By doing so, we clarify the distinctive features of thermodynamic theory that allow it to treat systems in non-equilibrium regimes.